-As the company celebrate their sixth anniversary, GRIDCo’s growth is much stronger than anticipated
+As the company celebrate their sixth anniversary, the growth of Gridco Ghana has been much stronger than anticipated.

 The 1st August 2014 marked the sixth anniversary of the operationalisation of the Ghana Grid Company Limited (GRIDCo); a great achievement for both the company and Ghana’s power generation industry.
 Since its incorporation in December 2006 as a private limited liability company, GRIDCo’s strategy has been to develop and promote competition in Ghana’s wholesale power market by providing transparent, non-discriminatory and open access to the transmission grid for all the participants in the power market, in particular for the power generators and bulk consumers and thus ensuring efficient power delivery for all.